 Intrusive God, Disruptive Gospel: Encountering the Divine in the Book of Acts (2015)

-The Acts of the Apostles repeatedly describes God as upsetting the status quo by changing people’s lives, society’s conventions, and our basic expectations of what’s possible.
+The Acts of the Apostles repeatedly describes God upsetting the status quo by dramatically changing people’s lives, society’s conventions, and our basic expectations of what’s possible.
 It’s a strange book, full of miracles and incredible events.
-In my book, I consider how Acts might shape our understanding of who God is and what the Christian gospel means for our lives today.
+In my book, I consider how the high-spirited story of Acts might shape our understanding of who God is and what the Christian gospel means for our lives today.
 This book is written for all Bible readers, not specialists in biblical studies.
 It’s suitable for self and small-group study.

 The Trial Narratives: Conflict, Power, and Identity in the New Testament (2010)